TQBio/SINCEF/README.md

 # SINCEF
 Clustering single-cell methylation data using a novel distance based on spectral embedding aggregation.
 SINCEF contains both R and python scripts to achieve the clustering process.

-There are three major procedures:
-1) Generation of multiple basic or original distance matrices in R environment;
-2) Perform SINCEF algorithm to reconstruct the distance matrix and  implement hierarchical clustering to yield cell predicted labels in python environment;
-3) Subsequent analysis.

 # Tutorial

 ## Step 1